xlab-uiuc/restler-fuzzer/README.md

 ./Restler replay --replay_log all_reqs_replay.txt --token_refresh_command "python /path/to/token_script.py" --token_refresh_interval 100
 ```

-After the replay is complete, locate network logs under `replay/`.
+After the replay is complete, locate network logs in the **replay** directory.
 All the requests and their responses can be found in these logs.

-To summarise the results, run `Restler.RequestsAnalyzer`.
+To summarise the results, run **Restler.RequestsAnalyzer**.

 **Note:** Before running, open the network logs and add the following line (newline) after the Authorization token line:
 ```Generation-1: Rendering Sequence-1```